automl/symbolic-explanations-hpo/README.md

 ```
 python metrics_hpobench.py --job_id 0
 ```
-Omitting `--job_id 0` will run the script for all all models, hyperparameter combinations, and datasets and combine the metrics in a table.
-Thus, the experiments described above need to be run for all of them beforehand.
+Omitting `--job_id 0` will run the script for all all models, hyperparameter combinations, and datasets, and combine the resulting metrics in a table.
+In this case, the experiments described above need to be run for all of them beforehand.

 ### Plots

 With the commands shown below, plots can be created for a single model, hyperparameter-combination, and dataset.
 Omitting `--job_id 0` will create one plot for each model, hyperparameter combination, and dataset.
-Thus, the experiments described above need to be run for all of them beforehand.
+In this case, the experiments described above need to be run for all of them beforehand.

-To create a plot showing several representations of the HPO loss landscape, run
+To create a plot showing several representations of the HPO loss landscape, run:
 ```
 python plot_2d_hpobench.py --job_id 0
 ```

-To create a plot showing the RMSE between the cost predicted by the symbolic regression and the true cost for different numbers of samples, run
+To create a plot showing the RMSE between the cost predicted by the symbolic regression and the true cost for different numbers of samples, run:
 ```
 python plot_learning_curves_hpobench.py --job_id 0
 ```

-To create a plot showing the RMSE between the cost predicted by the symbolic regression and the true cost for different values of the parsimony coefficient, run
+To create a plot showing the RMSE between the cost predicted by the symbolic regression and the true cost for different values of the parsimony coefficient, run:
 ```
 python plot_complexity_vs_rmse.py --job_id 0
 ```